bigwiv/Biopython-cn/chr9.rst

-Chapter?9??Accessing NCBI°Øs Entrez databases
+Ôªøhapter 9  Accessing NCBI‚Äôs Entrez databases
 ============================================

 Entrez
 (```http://www.ncbi.nlm.nih.gov/Entrez`` <http://www.ncbi.nlm.nih.gov/Entrez>`__)
-is a data retrieval system that provides users access to NCBI°Øs databases such as PubMed, GenBank, GEO, and many others.
-You can access Entrez from a web browser to manually enter queries, or you can use Biopython°Øs ``Bio.Entrez`` module for programmatic access to Entrez.
+is a data retrieval system that provides users access to NCBI‚Äôs databases such as PubMed, GenBank, GEO, and many others.
+You can access Entrez from a web browser to manually enter queries, or you can use Biopython‚Äôs ``Bio.Entrez`` module for programmatic access to Entrez.
 The latter allows you for example to search PubMed or download GenBank records from within a Python script.

-The ``Bio.Entrez`` module makes use of the Entrez Programming Utilities (also known as EUtils), consisting of eight tools that are described in detail on NCBI°Øs page at
+The ``Bio.Entrez`` module makes use of the Entrez Programming Utilities (also known as EUtils), consisting of eight tools that are described in detail on NCBI‚Äôs page at
 ```http://www.ncbi.nlm.nih.gov/entrez/utils/`` <http://www.ncbi.nlm.nih.gov/entrez/utils/>`__.
 Each of these tools corresponds to one Python function in the
 ``Bio.Entrez`` module, as described in the sections below.
 This module